Seattle Jazz Vespers

 These concerts are an opportunity for jazz lovers throughout the city to hear Seattle’s best groups in a concert setting.

 Seattle Jazz Vespers is free and open to the public on the first Sunday night of each month (October through June) at 6:00 p.m.
 No tickets or reservations are needed.
 Doors open at 5:30 p.m.
-Free voucher validated parking at the Harvard Market garage below the QFC on Broadway or on the street around the church, family friendly.
+Free parking at the lot located on the south-east corner of Boylston Ave and Spring street or on the street around the church, family friendly.
 Come early for best seating and parking.

 The artists will perform one set and during their break a “free-will” offering will be taken to support the musicians, followed by a short non-sectarian inspirational message.
 The performers’ second set will conclude the two-hour vespers concert.